Horned Owl Kayaks

 The adult kayaks are suitable for teenagers as well.
 Children may have difficulty properly paddling in them due to their size.

-Due to the design of the children's kayak, it's expected that the seat will get wet, so this kayak is only recommended for warm weather.
+Due to the design of the children's kayaks, it's expected that the seat will get wet, so these kayaks are only recommended for warm weather.

 What other equipment do you provide?